 Molloy University is a private church-affiliated liberal arts institution in Rockville Centre, New York—only 25 miles east of New York City.
 With nearly 5,000 students on campus and a 10:1 student-faculty ratio, transfers can choose from more than 50 programs, many of which are nationally accredited.
 Molloy offers experienced admission counselors who help transfers evaluate credits and plan a path to finishing their degree, as well as articulation agreements with community colleges in the area and a credit policy that accepts up to 64 credits from previous institutions.

-Pace University is a comprehensive private university with an urban campus in New York City and a suburban campus in Pleasantville-Briarcliff, New York.
-With 13,612 students and a 15:1 student-faculty ratio, transfer students can choose from more than 100 majors and bachelor’s-to-graduate degree programs.
+Pace University is a comprehensive private university with an urban campus in New York City and a suburban Westchester campus in Pleasantville-Briarcliff, New York.
+With over 13,000 students and a 15:1 student-faculty ratio, transfer students can choose from more than 100 majors and bachelor’s-to-graduate degree programs.
 Pace offers a flexible transfer credit policy, up to $13,000 a year in scholarships, events like Transfer Tuesdays and Accelerated Admission Days, one-on-one counseling with transfer advisors, and articulation agreements with partner schools.